TheShepord/intro-to-WSL/README.md

 *tl;dr skip to next section*

-If you're an unfortunate soul using Windows 10 in Yale's CPSC 201, this guide is for you.
-You're probably all scrambling trying to get Linux to work on your machines right now.
-Choice paralysis is a big part of this, there's so many options to choose from.
-In this section I'll give a very basic intro to some of them, and explain why I chose Windows Subsystem for Linux among them.
+So you're thinking of installing a Linux distribution, and are unsure where to start.
+Or you're an unfortunate soul using Windows 10 in CPSC 201.
+Either way, this guide is for you.
+In this section I'll give a very basic intro to some of options you've got at your disposal, and explain why I chose Windows Subsystem for Linux among them.
 All of these have plenty of documentation online so Google if in doubt.

 * **Dual-booting with Windows and a Linux distro**
   * Will basically involve partitioning your drive and installing Linux from an external bootable USB through your computer's boot menu.
 You'll get the full Linux experience.